jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 Built into Cyberdrop-DL is a tool that allows you to import both your configs and your history DB from a v4 version of Cyberdrop-DL.
 You can use it by selecting "Import V4 Items".

-### Importing previous configs</a>
+### How to importing v4 configs</a>

-The config will be located in the folder that you were previously running Cyberdrop-DL in.
+The config files will be located in the folder that you were previously running Cyberdrop-DL in.
+Start CDL, choose the option `Import v4 config` and follow the on screen instructions

 {% hint style="info" %}
 If you weren't using the config previously, you don't need to import it.